ravmaster123/FCC_Data_Analysis/README.md

 # FCC_Data_Analysis
-Projects done as part of the Free Code Camp Data Analysis with Python module
+Projects done as part of the Free Code Camp Data Analysis with Python module.
+Since the entire replit consists of many files, I have only included the script which I edited myself.
+To run the programs, go to the link under the individual readme files and paste the code into the corresponding file.
+The requisite modules may or may not be installed on the on replit by default.
+The programs can also be accessed on the replit website itself - just type https://replit.com/@ravmaster123/*InsertProjectNameHere* where InsertProjectNameHere is the name of the project i.e. MedicalDataVisualizer